Spreading Easter Cheer

 It's never been more important to support older people within our community, especially given many people have felt isolated and lonely as a result of the pandemic.

-That's why in March, we launched our ‘Be an Easter Bunny to a Senior’ campaign following the success of our Christmas version.
+That's why in March, we launched our ‘Be an Easter Bunny to a Senior’ campaign, following on from the success of our Christmas version.
 We asked local primary schools to create and donate Easter-themed cards, artwork, or messages of love to an older person this Easter.
 We were inundated with responses and had over 400 donations from several local schools.
-These included fantastic Easter-themed cards and drawings, some amazing letters, beautifully-folded origami koalas and some activity packs that children had created.
-Thank you so much to the schools who donated beautiful cards: Addingham Primary School, Burley Oaks Primary School (Burley in Wharfedale), Westville House School (Ilkley), All Saints C of E Primary School (Ilkley), Ashlands Primary School (Ilkley), Askwith Primary School.
+These included fantastic Easter-themed cards and drawings, some amazing daffodil windmills, beautiful Easter chicks and Easter baskets that children had created.

 We have distributed over 1500 copies of our puzzle book locally through other community groups and GP surgeries as well as sharing over 400 Easter donations from local school children.